harshmaur/clevertap-react/README.md

 # clevertap-react
-Wrapper to integrate Clevertap with ReactJS Applications
+Wrapper to integrate Clevertap with ReactJS Applications.

+Technically it should work with Any SPA like Angular, Vue, etc.
+It should also support React Native. (untested)

+*PR and Issues are welcomed*

 ### Usage